Our topic for this term has a geography focus 'Why should the rainforests matter to all of us?'

 Children have their own log in to Times Tables Rockstars which we encourage the children to access regularly, at home and at school.

 The following website also has suitable games for children to practise their times table facts too.

 https://www.topmarks.co.uk/maths-games/7-11-years/times-tables (Hit the Button is particularly popular with the children!)

-PE this term is on a Monday and a Tuesday.
-Children should come to school wearing their PE kit on both these days.
+PE this term is on a Tuesday.
+Children should come to school wearing their PE kit.

 We will continue to take part in the Daily Mile, weather permitting.

 Children are encouraged to bring water bottles with them to school each day; they will have access to them throughout lessons but will remain in the class at lunch time.
 You may wish to send an extra drink in their lunchbox.

 We encourage your children to bring healthy snacks into school such as fruit, vegetables, cereal bars, crackers etc.